DavidPAdams/buildABlog/README.md

 Use annotations to help java do it's job.

 To make the Article 'id' set automatically by the system, the annotations @Entity, @Id, @GeneratedValue, @Column are needed.
-Another useful annotation is @CreationTimestamp for the 'createdAt' field.
+Another useful annotation is @CreationTimestamp for the 'createdAt' field, along with @UpdateTimestamp for the 'updatedAt' field.

 * **@Entity**
   Use this annotation to designate a plain old Java object (POJO) class as an entity so that JPA will work with it to create a data table.